3zik/nets_drift_sim/README.md

 This repo contains a simple Python simulation comparing **standard Langevin dynamics** with a **drift-only NETS-inspired dynamics** in a 1D double-well potential.

 It's meant as a toy project for exploring rare-event sampling and first-passage statistics.

+Work is inspired by ["NETS: A Non-Equilibrium Transport Sampler" by Michael S. Albergo, Eric Vanden-Eijnden (2025)] (https://arxiv.org/abs/2410.02711)

 ## Features